openstack/python-openstackclient/doc/source/developing.rst

   You may need to use pip install for some packages.

-* On RHEL or CentOS including Fefora:
+* On RHEL or CentOS including Fedora:

   .. code-block:: bash